 Level A, Level AA, and Level AAA.

-At the moment, a website that conforms to WCAG 2.1 Level AA is unlikely to be sued for lack of accessibility.
+At the moment, a website that conforms to WCAG 2.1 Level AA is unlikely to face litigation for lack of accessibility.

 Examples of actual steps required to conform to WCAG 2.1 Level AA include: